jonogreenz/py-pushover-open-client/README.md

 client.getWebSocketMessages(messageCallback)
 ```

-And that's it!
-Please remember to be responsible when accessing Pushover's API!
+**_And that's it!_** Please remember to be responsible when accessing Pushover's API!

-##### Message Object
+#### Message Object
-Please see [the open client documentation](http://pushover...) for information regarding what each message contains.
+Please see [the open client documentation](https://pushover.net/api/client#download) for information regarding what each message contains.
+Conditional elements are set to None if they do not exist to prevent exceptions.
 ```
-	id, uuid etc...
+All Messages Include:
+id, uuid, title, message, app, aid, icon, data, priority

+Some Messages Conditionally Include: sound, url, url_title, acked, receipt, html
 ```

-### Acknowledgments
+## Acknowledgments
-Thanks to...
+Thanks to the developers of:
-websocket-client
+* websocket-client
-requests
+* requests

-...
+This client is not written or supported by Superblock, the creators of Pushover.